Document Bank of Virginia

 Be the Journalist: Write an editorial of short news article as if you were the Editor- in Chief of a local Bedford newspaper on the one-year anniversary D-Day.
 How would you commemorate the sacrifice of your fellow citizens?

-Analyze: View the records of Bedford residents, including John Wilkes on Out of the Box.
+Analyze: View the records of Bedford residents, including John Wilkes's questionnaire in The UncommonWealth blog.
 What similarities do you see in their pre-war occupations, ages, and personal information?